 The USC Catalogue is the document of authority for all students.
 The program requirements listed in the USC Catalogue supersede any information which may be contained in any bulletin of any school or department.
 The university reserves the right to change its policies, rules, regulations, requirements for graduation, course offerings and any other contents of this catalogue at any time.

 Students in good academic standing who have completed their freshman year are eligible.
-To add the minor, please contact an Academic Advisor, firstname.lastname@example.org.
+Non-architecture students must obtain written approval from their academic unit in order to take a 500-level course.
+For more information, please contact an Architecture Academic Advisor, firstname.lastname@example.org.

 - COURSE REQUIREMENTS